w3c/wai-media-guide/transcripts.md

 In descriptive transcripts, also include description of the visual information.

-Add information to make the trascript more useful.
+Add information to make the transcript more useful.
 For example, add headings, links, a summary, and maybe time stamps, as described in the Tips below.

 {% include excol.html type="start" id="" %}